localcloud-dev/localcloud-agent/README.md

 # LocalCloud | Server Agent

-[LocalCloud](https://localcloud.dev) is an alternative to [Heroku](https://www.heroku.com/), [Render](https://render.com/), [Platform.sh](https://platform.sh/) and other proprietary PaaS / Serverless.
-[LocalCloud](https://localcloud.dev) is even more - a multi-cloud/on-premise deployment platform with autoscaling, CI/CD, automated certificate management for TLS certificates, VPN and localhost tunnels without any vendor lock-in.
-Deploy web and IoT projects on virtually any cloud provider/Raspberry Pi/old laptops in minutes.
+[LocalCloud](https://localcloud.dev) is a security-first alternative to [Heroku](https://www.heroku.com/), [Render](https://render.com/), [Platform.sh](https://platform.sh/) and other proprietary PaaS / Serverless with no vendor lock-in.
+[LocalCloud](https://localcloud.dev) is even more - a multi-cloud/on-premise deployment platform with WAF, rate limiting, VPN between machines from different locations, autoscaling, CI/CD, automated certificate management for TLS certificates, and localhost tunnels without any vendor lock-in.
+Deploy web, AI and IoT projects on virtually any cloud provider/Raspberry Pi/old laptops in minutes.

 More info about the project: [localcloud.dev](https://localcloud.dev)